 What are Insulators?

-According to the definition of insulators, materials that do not allow charge or electricity to pass through them are known as insulators.
+By definition, insulators are materials that do not allow charge or electricity to pass through.
 In other words, an electrical insulator is a material that does not allow electrons to pass from one atom to another.

 Not to mention, they do not even allow heat or light to pass through themselves.
 Additionally, materials that are primarily made of non-metals are the best electrical insulators.